Rivermate | Micronesia landscape

 Anti-Discrimination Laws and Enforcement

-Micronesia prohibits discrimination in employment based on certain protected characteristics.
-These laws aim to ensure equal opportunities for all individuals, regardless of their background.
+The FSM prohibits discrimination in employment based on several protected characteristics.
+These laws aim to ensure equal opportunity in hiring, promotion, training, and other terms and conditions of employment.

 Working Conditions Standards and Regulations